umple/umple/README.md

 This is the main project for various Umple subprojects and components.

 Umple is a model-oriented programming technology.
-It allows developers to embed modelling concepts (e.g. associations, state machines), patterns and other abstractions in traditional code, and vice versa.
+It allows developers to embed modelling concepts (e.g. UML associations, state machines), patterns and other abstractions in traditional code, and vice versa.
 It generates high quality code for Java, C++ and PhP (and can be embedded in or embed these), as well as diagrams, metrics and many other artifacts.

 The project homepage is located at http://umple.org/